egirna/icapeg/README.md

 To know more about the icap protocol, [check this out](https://tools.ietf.org/html/rfc3507).

+## Things to have

+Before starting to play with ICAPeg, make sure you have the following things in your machine:

+1. **Golang**(latest enough to be able to use go mod)

+1. A **proxy** server

+1. And a **virustotal api key**.
+[Here is how you can get it](VIRUSTOTALAPI.md)

+**NOTE**: All the settings of ICAPeg is present in the **config.toml** file in the repo, including where you should put your virustotal api key.

 ## How do i turn this thing on!!

-To turn on the icapeg server, proceed with the following steps(assuming you have golang installed in you system):
+To turn on the ICAPeg server, proceed with the following steps(assuming you have golang installed in you system):

 1. Enable go mod by
  ```